Cleverttech/Cleverttech/README.md

  <p align="center"> My name is Clever D. Derenbach <br><br>Welcome to my Github 😊!</p>
  <hr>
 Oh, hey there! 👋 So, you’re either scouting for your next tech girl for your team (spoiler alert: it’s me 💁‍♀️) or just casually snooping around.
-Either way, welcome to my little corner of tech magic!
    <br>
-Let me give you a sneak peek into my coding glow-up from 4 years ago.
-Spoiler: it’s been a wild ride full of commits, caffeine, and the occasional bug-induced meltdown.
+Let me give you a sneak peek into my code from 4 years ago.
+Spoiler: it was a wild ride full of commits, caffeine, and the occasional bug-induced meltdown.
    <br>
-✨ Ready to be impressed?
  Check out my <a href="http://cleverttech.com">Portfolio here</a>.
 💻 And because I know you’re curious, here are my Top 3 Project Repositories:

 Stay tuned.
 The best is yet to come. 😉